What is Pressure? | Type of Pressure

 If the pressure is measured above or below the atmosphere pressure it is called as gauge pressure.

-If the pressure is measured above the atmosphere pressure, it is called as positive gauge pressure.
+When the pressure is measured above the atmosphere pressure, it is called as positive gauge pressure.

 If the pressure is measured below the atmosphere pressure it is called as negative gauge pressure or vacuum pressure.